AltoWw/webkaAsik2/readme.md

 # About the project

-This project is a simple web application that provides weather information, NASA data, and COVID-19 statistics based on a user-entered city.
+This project is a simple web application that provides weather information, NASA data statistics based on a user-entered city.
+Also we have USD Exchange Rates statistics.
 The application is built using Node.js, Express, Axios, and Geolib libraries.

 # How to run the project